Avrohom Yaakov Friedman (first Sadigura rebbe)

-Avrohom Yaakov Friedman (October 28, 1820 – September 12, 1883) was the first Rebbe of the Sadigura Hasidic dynasty.
+Avrohom Yaakov Friedman (28 October 1820 – 12 September 1883) was the first Rebbe of the Sadigura Hasidic dynasty.
 He lived in the palatial home constructed by his father, Rabbi Yisrael Friedman of Ruzhyn, who fled to the Austrian town of Sadhora (Sadigura in Yiddish) due to persecution by the Russian Tsar.
 He maintained his father's extravagant lifestyle while immersing himself in Torah study and mysticism.
 He was considered the greatest Rebbe of his era, attracting hundreds of thousands of Jews as well as prominent Christian leaders to his court.

 Early life

-Avrohom Yaakov Friedman was born in the town of Ruzhyn, Ukraine to Rabbi Yisrael Friedman of Ruzhyn (1797–1851), founder of the Ruzhiner dynasty, and his wife, Sarah.
+Avrohom Yaakov Friedman was born in Ruzhyn, then part of the Russian Empire, in what is now Ukraine to Rabbi Yisrael Friedman of Ruzhyn (1797–1851), founder of the Ruzhiner dynasty, and his wife, Sarah.
 He was the second of six sons and had four sisters.
 He married Miriam, the daughter of Rabbi Aharon of Karlin.

 As Rebbe

 In 1840 the Ruzhiner Rebbe was forced to flee Russia due to persecution by the Tsar.
 He moved his family to the town of Sadigura, Bukovina, in Austria (Carpathian Mountains).
 The Ruzhiner Rebbe lived in Sadigura for ten years, building a palatial home and a large synagogue and attracting tens of thousands of Hasidim.
 When the Ruzhiner Rebbe died at the age of 54 on 9 October 1850, each of his sons moved to different towns to establish their own courts.
 His eldest son, Rabbi Sholom Yosef Friedman (1813–1851), remained in Sadigura to continue leading the court his father had founded, but died ten months later.
 At this point, the Ruzhiner Rebbe's second son, Rabbi Avrohom Yaakov, assumed the mantle of leadership, becoming known as the first Sadigura Rebbe.

 The Sadigura Rebbe maintained the extravagant lifestyle of his father's court, with its lavish accoutrements and showy dress, and also immersed himself in the mysticism of Kabbalah, as did his father.
 This combination of earthly royalty and spiritual depth attracted both Jews and Christians to his court.
 Hundreds of thousands of Jews sought his wisdom and counsel.
 He was admired and visited by many of the great Torah scholars and rebbes of his generation, including Rabbi Yitzchok of Vurka, Rabbi Yitzchak Meir Alter (the first Gerrer Rebbe), the sons of Rabbi Mordechai Twersky of Chernobyl, and the disciples of the Chozeh of Lublin and the Sar Shalom of Belz.
 The Rebbe also entertained visits from prominent Christians, including princes, counts, and writers who published articles about him in newspapers in Vienna, Berlin, Frankfurt, Prague, and other cities.
 In the 1870s he received a visit from Laurence Oliphant, who wanted to establish a fund to buy Palestine from the Ottoman Empire for the purpose of Jewish colonization.
 Oliphant believed that the Rebbe was the "leader of world Jewry" and could help him.
 The Rebbe demurred, saying that he was a Turkish citizen living on a Turkish passport.